formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **Pricing:** SurveySparrow offers a range of plans to fit different needs:

 * **Starts at $19 per month.**
-* **10 different plans, from Basic to Platform.**
+* **Different plans, from Basic to Enterprise.**
 * **Forever Free plan available with limited features.**
 * **Free trial for users to test the product.**

 **User Rating and Review:**

-* **G2 Rating: 4.5/5**
+* **G2 Rating: 4.4/5**
-* **Customer Review:** "The UI and UX are extremely polished, very similar experience to SurveyMonkey’s overall style, and the features they offer are second to none…for a price." – G2 Customer Review
+* **Customer Review:** "The overall look of the dashboard is what I like best about SurveySparrow.
+It also had a free function which was nice compared to other survey softwares." – G2 Review

 **2. Google Forms**